bees have Arrived at Glasgow royal Infirmary

-The hives will be located on the roof of the stores building and will be looked after by beekeepers Scott Craig and Mike Duncan both members of the Glasgow and District Beekeepers Association.
+The hives will be looked after by beekeepers Scott Craig and Mike Duncan both members of the Glasgow and District Beekeepers Association.

-These bulbs are planted at the new Lister Building entrance where hospital staff have been making the entrance look more appealing with the assistance from John McParland and Scottish Power Energy Networks.
+The bulbs were planted in November at the new Lister Building (see below) entrance.
+The hospital entrance look lovely now – we couldn’t’t have done this without with the enthusiasm and assistance from John McParland and Scottish Power Energy Networks.
+Thank you.

 There are many green areas around the GRI site so if you wish to be involved in the care of our bees or any garden projects them please get in touch.